drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Firmware

-The firmware, written for the T4, includes a header-only library to operate the sensor, and a "sketch" file (Arduino source code, similar to C++) that implements human readable commands and responses, operates the sensor to produce frames by clock or hardware trigger, and sends the data back to a host computer.
+The firmware [(here)](Firmware/), written for the T4, includes a header-only library to operate the sensor, and a "sketch" file (Arduino source code, similar to C++) that implements human readable commands and responses, operates the sensor to produce frames by clock or hardware trigger, and sends the data back to a host computer.
 The controller can be programmed in the Arduino IDE and the code is easily modified to reprogram or reconfigure any or all of the above.

 #### Python user code

-The Python code can function as a user interface or as a Class library.
+The Python code [(here)](Python/) can function as a user interface or as a Class library.
 When invoked directly, the code presents a graphical monitor and command line interpretor with human readable commands.
 When used as a library from another program (see "import"), the code provides a Python Class that implements both high and low level member functions to work with the device.
 The design emphasizes simplicity and performance, again with anticipation that scientist users can modify the Python code to their purposes.
 The command "help" lists detailed help text from the controller and from the Python code.

 #### Electronic design